 American households most often have a car, and regularly they have two or three.
 But households in the North Panhandle NoPa neighborhood buck this trend.
 35.5% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.7% of U.S. neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The North Panhandle NoPa neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the North Panhandle NoPa neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.0% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.4% of all neighborhoods in America.

 Did you know that the North Panhandle NoPa neighborhood has more Russian and Austrian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.3% of this neighborhood's residents have Russian ancestry and 1.2% have Austrian ancestry.